EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Comparative Analysis of EEG-FMs

 \textbf{Ablations}: Few models evaluated the contributions of various model components or datasets to task performance via ablations.
-An experiment performed in Neuro-GPT, which included a convolutional-transformer and a GPT decoder, showed that removing the GPT decoder improved downstream performance significantly.
-Experiments in Brant evaluated the contributions of the temporal encoding, spatial encoding, and the frequency encoding and demonstrated that while all of those components were valuable to learn EEG representations, the contributions of the temporal encoder were the highest.
-Similarly, LaBraM showed that the spatial embeddings are crucial for the pretraining to converge as well as to perform well in downstream evaluations after pretraining.
-Furthermore, LaBraM studied the effect of the codebook during pretraining by removing the neural tokenizer with traditional raw EEG (\& frequency) masked reconstruction and shows that it loses performance with complex tasks such as TUEV on downstream.
-NeuroLM showed that different neural tokenizer training tasks (frequency vs. temporal vs. frequency \& temporal reconstruction), can be beneficial for different downstream tasks.
-Additionally, NeuroLM studied the impact of the duration of model pretraining by fine-tuning different checkpoints, and the results were inconclusive.
-An experiment in BrainWave performed a data ablation by training separate models with scalp and intracranial EEG and compared the performance against joint scalp-iEEG training.
+An experiment in Neuro-GPT, which combined a convolutional transformer and a GPT decoder, showed that removing the GPT decoder significantly improved downstream performance.
+Experiments in Brant evaluated the contributions of temporal, spatial, and frequency encoders and demonstrated that, while all components were valuable for learning EEG representations, the temporal encoder made the greatest contribution.
+Additionally, LaBraM showed that spatial embeddings are crucial for pretraining to converge and for downstream performance.
+Furthermore, LaBraM studied the effect of the codebook during pretraining by replacing the neural tokenizer with traditional time- and frequency-domain masked reconstruction and showed that this degraded performance for complex downstream tasks such as TUEV.
+NeuroLM showed that different neural tokenizer training tasks (frequency vs. temporal vs. frequency and temporal reconstruction) can be beneficial for different downstream tasks.
+Additionally, NeuroLM examined the impact of model pretraining duration by fine-tuning different checkpoints, but the results were inconclusive.
+An experiment in BrainWave performed data ablation by training separate models with scalp and intracranial EEG and compared their performance with joint scalp-iEEG training.
 Their results indicated that joint training generally improved downstream performance in all tasks, except one.